What To Do After a Divorce

 - Life insurance

 There may be joint accounts, joint credit cards, or other shared assets that you forgot about.
-It may be helpful to get a credit report to identify all your open and existing credit accounts to make sure you update your beneficiaries.
-However, making a number of changes to your financial accounts can impact your credit score.
-Talk to your financial planner about your options and how to keep your financial plan up-to-date.
+Getting a credit report to identify all existing credit accounts may help ensure you update your beneficiaries.
+However, making several changes to your financial accounts can impact your credit score.
+Talk to your financial advisor about your options to ensure you are on track for financial well-being.

 Getting New Insurance Policies